Prunus salicina: Description

-Prunus salicina grows up to 9-12 m tall, and its branches are purplish brown to reddish brown and its lateral shoots are yellowish red.
+Prunus salicina grows up to 9-12 m tall, and its branches are purplish- to reddish-brown, and its lateral shoots are yellowish-red.

-The leaves are 6–12 cm long and 2.5–5 cm broad, with scalloped margins, which when young is often mixed with simple gland-tipped teeth.
-The leaves' shape tend to be oblong, though it sometimes varies slightly more obovate (broader above the middle), narrowly elliptic, or in rare cases being slightly ovate (broader half below the middle).
-The base of the leaf is wedge-shaped, and its apex ranges from acute (pointed) to caudate (having a slender short tail).
-The upper side of the leaf is dark green and lustrous, and have 6 or 7 secondary veins on either side of midvein, not extending to leaf margin.
+The leaves are 6–12 cm long and 2.5–5 cm broad, with scalloped margins, which when young are often mixed with simple, gland-tipped teeth.
+The leaves' shapes tend to be oblong, though they sometimes vary to slightly more obovate (broader above the middle), narrowly elliptic, or in rare cases slightly ovate (broader half below the middle).
+The base of the leaf is wedge-shaped, and its apex ranges from acute (pointed) to caudate (having a slender, short tail).
+The upper side of the leaf is dark green and lustrous, and has six or seven secondary veins on either side of midvein, not extending to the leaf margin.

-The winter buds of the Prunus salicina are purplish red, and are occasionally hairy at scale margins, though this is rare.
-The flowers are produced in early spring, around April, each about 2 cm in diameter with five white petals, and come in groups of 3.
-The pedicel is 1–1.5 cm, and its sepals are oblong-ovate and about 5mm, hairless on the outside, with loosely serrated margins.
+The winter buds of P. salicina are purplish red and are rarely hairy at scale margins.
+The flowers are produced in early spring, around April, each about 2 cm in diameter with five white petals, and they grow in groups of three.
+The pedicel is 1.0–1.5 cm, and its sepals are oblong-ovate and about 5 mm, hairless on the outside, with loosely serrated margins.
 The sepal's apex is acute to obtuse.
-The petals of the flower are white, oblong-obovate, with a wedge-shaped base and a jagged margin near the apex.
-The ovary is hairless and the stigma disc-shaped.
+The petals of the flower are white and oblong-obovate, with a wedge-shaped base and a jagged margin near the apex.
+The ovary is hairless and the stigma is disc-shaped.

-The fruit is a drupe, 4–7 cm in diameter with yellow-pink flesh.
-The skin can be yellow, red, or sometimes green or purple, and has a powdery coating.
+The fruit is a drupe, 4–7 cm in diameter, with yellow-pink flesh, The skin can be yellow, red, or sometimes green or purple, and has a powdery coating.
 The shape of the drupe is spherical, egg-shaped, or conical, and it is 3.5–5 cm in diameter, though it can reach 7 cm in diameter in horticultural forms.
-They fruit from July to August.
-When fully ripe it can be eaten raw.
-In comparison to the Prunus domestica, the Prunus salicina, fruit has a higher flavor and aroma, better texture, more color, bigger size, and good nutritional values.
+The trees fruit from July to August.
+When fully ripe, fruit can be eaten raw.
+In comparison to P. domestica, P. salicina, fruit has a higher flavor and aroma, better texture, more color, bigger size, and good nutritional values.

-The pit of the Prunus salicina is ovoid (egg-shaped) to oblong, and wrinkled.
+The pit of P. salicina is ovoid to oblong and wrinkled.

 Growth pattern

-The Japanese plum, like other Prunus fruit tree species, is mostly self-incompatible and requires cross pollination to ensure fruit set because this genus is unable to bear fruit parthenocarpically.
-Several cultivars or varieties have however been identified with self-compatibility.
+The Japanese plum, like other Prunus species, is mostly self-incompatible, so requires cross pollination to ensure fruit set because this genus is unable to bear fruit parthenocarpically.
+Several cultivars or varieties, however, have been found to be self-compatibile.